SalesforceSFDC/Apex-Patterns/README.md

 ```

 ## Apex Class Definition

+* Class methods can be called by triggers and other classes.
+* public method
+* private helper method -
+* built-in Messaging methods
+* Apex class library
+* class encapsulates the methods that are related to managing email
+* member variables (attributes)
+* accessor methods to access attributes
 All objects have a state and a behavior, things that objects know about itself and things that an object can do.
 Variables are used to specify the state of an object, such as the object's Name or Type.